vbouchaud/aur/README.md

 ## Builds

-As previously stated, packages from this repository are added to my unoffical repository AVR.
+As previously stated, packages from this repository (most of them) are added to my unoffical repository AVR.
 I use a script packaged as [aurbuild](https://github.com/vbouchaud/aur/tree/main/aurbuild) to ease this chore, though I should probably setup a github action to do so at some point.

 ## Credits